 Your donations are vital, and your money goes directly to paying for quality journalism.

-Sherman Smith has written award-winning news stories about the instability of the Kansas foster care system, misconduct by government officials, sexual abuse, technology, education, and the Legislature.
-He spent 16 years at the Topeka Capital-Journal, where he started on the copy desk, then oversaw digital operations, was the managing editor and reported from the Statehouse.
+Sherman Smith is the Kansas Press Association’s journalist of the year.
+He has written award-winning news stories about the instability of the Kansas foster care system, misconduct by government officials, sexual abuse, technology, education, and the Legislature.
+He previously spent 16 years at the Topeka Capital-Journal.
 A lifelong Kansan, he graduated from Emporia State University in 2004 as a Shepherd Scholar with a degree in English.
-Read all stories by Sherman Smith